Rhubarb and Orange and Ginger Jam

-Put the rhubarb, orange, ginger and strawberries in a large casserole – sprinkle over the sugar and leave for 2-3 hours or even better still overnight until the juices have run.
+Put the rhubarb, orange, and ginger in a large casserole – sprinkle over the sugar and leave for 2-3 hours or even better still overnight until the juices have run.

 Whilst the jam is boiling transfer your clean jam jars into a low oven at 100 degrees for 10-15 minutes to sterilize,